 Great user experience

 There is no denying that user experience matters.
 After all, customers come to you in the hope of getting their problems solved by your products or services.
-So, it’s important to make things easier for them—from your page speed to navigation or design.
+So, it’s important to make things easier for them with mobile marketing—from your page speed to navigation or design.

 It’s important to ensure everything is working smoothly.

-If there are any user experience issues they will most likely hurt your overall conversion rates.
+If there are any mobile shoppers issues they will most likely hurt your overall conversion rates.
 The more friction you reduce, the better opportunity you create not only to revamp the conversion rate but to grow a loyal user base.